- What is CRICOS?

 More information and contacts

-To ensure the University’s compliance with ESOS legislation, USC International should be consulted in relation to any case in which international students on a Student visa may be affected.
+To ensure the University’s compliance with ESOS legislation, contact USC International or the Office of the Pro Vice-Chancellor (International and Quality) in relation to any case in which international students on a Student visa may be affected.

 If you have any questions about ESOS and your rights and responsibilities, please contact: